Pages tagged "Representation20/20 In the News"

 According to Representation 2020, a non-partisan organization that works to raise awareness of the under-representation of women in elected office, Vermont ranks 41st among the 50 states in gender parity among elected officials.
 Only 21 percent of local select board members in Vermont are women, and Vermont is one of only three states never to have sent a woman to the U. S. Congress.

-The 2016 Olympics in Rio were both a triumph for American athletes and a tribute to the lasting impact of Title IX.
+The 2016 Olympics in Rio were both a triumph for American athletes and a tribute to the lasting impact of Title IX, the 1972 law that set out to equalize educational and athletic opportunities for the nation’s women and girls.
 Women made up a majority the 554 American athletes at this year’s Olympics, and brought home fully half of the 121 medals won by U.S. competitors.Read more

 I got a card in the mail last week that I can't stop thinking about.
 I'd lost a close friend, and Patti Russo wanted me to know that she was thinking about me and hoped I was doing OK.
 I also got a text from Anne Moses telling me she was there if I needed to talk.